 Apparently Standard TCP does not scale well in high bandwidth, large round-trip time networks.
 A lot of efforts are going on to improve performance for bulk data transfer in such networks.
 To solve the aforementioned problems, two main approaches are proposed: one focuses on a modification of TCP and specifically the AIMD algorithm, the other proposes the introduction of totally new transport protocols.
-This is a very active research area in networks.
+The area of new transport protocols or enhancing TCP transport performance has been an active area of research since the late 1980's[47] With the large deployement of optical networks and grid applications, this is again a very active research area in networks.

-In the context of very high speed environments, performances or loss can also occur due to problems at the host (sender or receiver side).
+In the context of very high-speed environments, performances or loss can also occur due to problems at the host (sender or receiver side).
 We do not consider these problems in this document.
 We consider the cases of shared or not shared links (e.g. dedicated light path).